liao1372312/HR-MAS/README.md

 ## Introduction

-This repository contains the code for the paper **HR-MAS** (Human-Robot Multi-Agent System).
+This repository contains the code for the paper **HR-MAS** (Historical Reinforcement-based Multi-Agent Service Composition ).
 The project is still in progress and the code will be made available once the final version is organized.

-The HR-MAS framework focuses on enhancing human-robot interaction by utilizing multi-agent systems to improve communication, task coordination, and decision-making.
+This repository contains the code for the HR-MAS framework, which is designed to improve decision-making processes in multi-agent service composition environments.

 ## Getting Started